By Dennis Hartley

 Believe it or not, Mailer had four films to his credit as a director.
 I can’t speak for Beyond the Law (1968), Wild 90 (1968), or Maidstone (1970) because I’ve never seem them (they’re pretty obscure and currently unavailable ), but Mailer’s fourth and final directorial effort, from 1987, happens to be one of my personal cult favorites.

-Also worth checking out is The Executioner’s Song.
+I would also recommend The Executioner’s Song.
 A star-making turn from Tommy Lee Jones helped make this dramatization of the Gary Gilmore case one of the best “made for TV” films.
-Mailer adapted the teleplay from his own book (both available on DVD).
+Mailer adapted the teleplay from his own book (both of these titles available on DVD).